ksclarke/freelib-build-tools/README.md

 There are several build variables that can be set as Secrets in your project's GitHub configuration:

-Secret and value                   | Optional
+Secret and value                   | Optional?
 -----------------------------------|------------------------------------
 MAVEN_CACHE_KEY="[string]"         | yes
 AUTORELEASE_ARTIFACT="[boolean]"   | yes